-- Has ICANN Org issued public updates on progress against targets for all aspects of RDS (WHOIS)? - Based on findings of other subgroups, how have the updated complaints and other compliance procedures impacted the accuracy and functionality of the RDS (WHOIS)?
+- Has the ICANN organization issued public updates on progress against targets for all aspects of RDS (WHOIS)? - Based on findings of other subgroups, how have the updated complaints and other compliance procedures impacted the accuracy and functionality of the RDS (WHOIS)?